plindborg/owc/privacy.md

 - No data is sent to any servers.

 ## Sharing
 When you export or share a video, you choose where to share it.
-Vardon does not receive a copy.
+Splitzone does not receive a copy.

 ## Contact
 If you have questions, contact us at: offworldcolonies73@gmail.com